 Ideally, you want to have at least 3-5 pairs of Muay Thai shorts so you can rotate them comfortably without having to wash them every day after training.

 Make sure you also read our complete Guide to Muay Thai Shorts

 #Smart Tip: Wear some athletic underwear when you train.
 If you are wearing Muay Thai shorts, they can get hiked up and if you are stretching you don’t want to have your private parts exposed.

-Hand Wraps – Hand wraps are a must have whenever you are training.
+Hand wraps are a must have whenever you are training.
 They will help protect your wrists from injury when you are hitting a heavy bag or during pad rounds.
-Keeping your wrists wrapped tight will prevent you from breaking your wrist.
+Keeping your wrists wrapped tight with some quality hand wraps will prevent you from breaking your wrist.

 Another benefit wraps provide is cushioning for your knuckles.
 Depending on how you wrap your hands, you can get a nice layer of protection around your knuckles.
 If you are punching a heavy bag with 10oz gloves on, it is nice to have some extra protection to ensure you don’t hurt your knuckles.Using clean hand wraps will also prevent your gloves from smelling inside.

 The best types of hand wraps are made to be slightly elastic and have a little bit of flex.
 I would NOT recommend getting the Twins wraps, as they are my least favorite pair to use.
 Try a quality brand like Top King which have a good amount of give.